sobpf/ReactiveProgramming/index.md

 The following image by [ReactiveX](http://reactivex.io) shows the flow of items emitted by an observable and processed into a new observable.
 ![Observables](http://reactivex.io/assets/operators/legend.png)

 In short: an observable is a source of items which can be subscribed to.
+There are 3 types of output -> onNext a next item, onError -> an error occoured the stream ends or onCompletet -> the stream ended.

 **Operators**